jaq442/jaq442/README.md

 ### Hi there 👋

-✨ My name is Jaqueline Hirose
+✨ My name is Jaqueline Hirose (29 yo)

 🚀 I'm a Internet Systems student and most of my abilities were gained from bootcamps.